sparkflows/sparkflows-docs/docs/user-guide/export-import/export-datasets.rst

      :alt: userguide
      :width: 70%

-3. Once the dataset gets exported successfully, you will see the **dataset JSON file** in your local computer and same can be imported to other instance of Fire Insights.
+3. Once the dataset gets exported successfully, you will see the **dataset JSON file** in your local computer and same can be imported to other instance of Sparkflows.

    .. figure:: ../../_assets/user-guide/export-import/dataset_exported.PNG
      :alt: userguide
      :width: 70%

-.. note:: Make sure that data pointed to the Dataset should be available on new instance of Fire Insights.
+.. note:: Make sure that data pointed to the Dataset should be available on new instance of Sparkflows.